 - What do you normally eat or drink?

-- Is it painful / uncomfortable when you go to the toilet?
+- Is it painful / uncomfortable when you pass urine?

-- How many times do you get up at night?
+- How many times do you get up at night to pass urine?

 - Do you ever wet the bed?